AI Agent Belief Inspection: Debugging LLM Hallucinations

 To accurately log an LLM's chain of thought, you must implement advanced AI agent belief inspection and logging.
 This requires middleware to capture the exact prompts generated, tool usage, and the state of the context window at the time of execution.

 Effective tools must facilitate advanced belief inspection and immutable logging.
 The infrastructure must be capable of capturing the agent's complete chain of thought, tool usage, and the state of the context window rather than standard application error codes.
+Frameworks like LangSmith or Phoenix Arize are often deployed for this purpose.

 Yes, but doing so safely requires strict oversight.
 You must ensure any changes are tracked through immutable logging.
-Capturing the exact prompts generated and the state of the context window at the time of execution ensures the modification is auditable.
+Capturing the exact prompts generated and the state of the context window at the time of execution ensures the modification remains auditable.

-Standard logging often records basic inputs and outputs, whereas belief inspection logs the agent's chain of thought, not just the final output or error code.
-Belief inspection reveals exactly why a model made a decision by examining context state.
+Standard logging often records basic inputs, outputs, and latency, whereas belief inspection logs the agent's internal chain of thought.
+Belief inspection reveals exactly why a model made a decision by examining the context state rather than just the final string returned.

 Sources & References